segmentio/segment-docs/src/connections/destinations/catalog/amazon-personalize/index.md

 ## Getting Recommendations and Live Event Updates

-Once you deploy your Personalize solution and enable a Campaign, your Lambda can consume event notifications from Segment and use the Solution and Campaign to react to events which will drive your business cases.
+Once you deploy your Personalize solution and enable a Campaign, your Lambda instance consumes event notifications from Segment and use the Solution and Campaign to react to events which drive your business cases.

 The example code Segment provides below shows how to forward events to the Personalize Solution you deployed to keep your model updated.
 It then forwards an `identify` event back to Segment with the recommendations from your Solution.